SalishSeaCast/tools/docs/index.rst

 * How to build and use the :ref:`rebuild-nemo-tool` that we use to combine per-processor results files from NEMO-3.4 runs

-* Some of the IPython Notebooks and Python scripts that we use to prepare :ref:`bathymetry <BathymetryNotebooksAndTools>` and :ref:`initial conditions & forcing <InitialConditionsAndForcingNotebooksAndTools>` files for NEMO runs
+* Some of the Jupyter Notebooks and Python scripts that we use to prepare :ref:`bathymetry <BathymetryNotebooksAndTools>` and :ref:`initial conditions & forcing <InitialConditionsAndForcingNotebooksAndTools>` files for NEMO runs

 There is also some :ref:`LegacyDocs` from our early days of learning to configure and run NEMO.